 No person shall inquire about, consider, or require disclosure of criminal history before the prequalification process is complete, and the CHA has determined the applicant has satisfied all other application criteria for housing or continued occupancy and has sent notice of prequalification to the applicant.

-The CHA may not consider any information related to the criminal convictions that are more than three (3) years old or any covered criminal history as defined in Section 42-38(a) of the Human Rights Ordinance; the definition is also included in Section XIV.
+The CHA may not consider any information related to the criminal convictions that are more than 180 days old or any covered criminal history as defined in Section 42-38(a) of the Human Rights Ordinance; the definition is also included in Section XIV.

 The CHA must perform an individualized assessment prior to denying an individual housing based on criminal conviction history, except in the following circumstances: